VedVid/steamsky/index.md

 layout: default
 title: Steam Sky
 ---
-Steam Sky is open source, roguelike game in steampunk theme.
-Your role in this game is to command flying ship and its crew, traveling between floating bases, fighting with enemies, trading goods, etc. The game is more strategy based than tactical like most of roguelikes.
-There is no end goal for game, and you can play as long as your character does not die.
-Game is under heavy development, but is generally playable.
-Now game is available on Linux and Windows (both 64-bit).
+Steam Sky is an open source roguelike with a steampunk setting.
+You are a commander of a flying ship, as leader you will be traveling across floating bases, engaging in combat, trading goods etc...
+The game is more strategy based than tactical like most of roguelikes.
+There is no mandatory ending to this game, you may freely play until your character die.
+The game is currently under heavy development, but is in a playable state.
+Steam Sky is available on Linux and Windows 64 bit platforms.

 ## Features
 - Buy cheaply, sell expensive: find best trade routes between sky bases.